 Or, imagine you’re about to be audited in relation to an Equal Employment Opportunity Commission (EEOC) investigation.
 A candidate you interviewed for a sales manager role has filed a charge, claiming your company didn’t hire them because of a number of reasons that fall under what is called protected class.
 These are the forms of prohibited discrimination that the EEOC investigates and enforces, including age, sex, disability, race, religion and national origin.
 You don’t think you’ve been bypassing diverse candidates but you don’t have the data to prove it.
 Up until 3 months ago, you’ve been managing your hiring process via Google Spreadsheet.

 Your paperclip version of an applicant tracking system was used so erratically that your records of the employee process aren’t complete.
 You don’t actually know how many people applied for your most recent roles and who made it to the interview stage.
 In short, you don’t have any real documentation to defend the EEOC’s claim.
 How do you prove, just based on your payroll records, that due diligence was done?

 Having an ATS system like Comeet can save you hours of scrambling to document your process after the fact, and potentially millions of dollars in fines and settlements.
 We help you maintain HR compliance and most importantly establish a hiring and recruiting process and workflow that allows everyone to participate in the hiring process from CEO to HR Director to Recruiter to Hiring Manager.
 All parts of the hiring process are documented and recorded allowing you and your team to focus on hiring the best-qualified candidate quickly, collaboratively and efficiently.

 Are you looking to start your hiring process today?
-Comeet can help.
-Check out our plan options to learn more about how we can redefine the way you recruit new talent.
+Comeet can help, Contact us to get started.